smmr-software/mabel/README.md

 The `keys` key allows the user to configure their key bindings in both the home and add prompt screen.
-To remap a specific key, use the key `keys.SCREEN.ACTION`. `key` selects the actual key being used ([with names and options defined by Bubble Tea]), `icon` defines the icon in the help menu, and `desc` defines the help text in the help menu.
+To remap a specific key, use the key `keys.SCREEN.ACTION`.
+The property `key` selects the actual key being used ([with names and options defined by Bubble Tea]), `icon` defines the icon in the help menu, and `desc` defines the help text in the help menu.

 In the home screen, options for key bindings include [up, down, next, previous, add, delete, details, deselect, help, and quit].
 In the add